anbarasi-dev/network-automation-lab/README.md

-# Network Automation Lab — Containerlab + Netmiko + NAPALM
+# 🚀 Learn Network Automation using Containerlab + Nokia SR Linux + Netmiko + NAPALM

 A hands-on network automation lab running entirely on a local Windows 11 + WSL2 machine using Docker — no physical hardware, no vendor account, no licensing required.